Shuunen/a-better-syges/README.md

 Hello there :)

-This is a work in progress.
+This is a work in progress but feel free to open issues for bugs & feature requests.

 # What ?